jcabi/jcabi-manifests/README.md

 ## How to contribute?

 Fork the repository, make changes, submit a pull request.
-We promise to review your changes same day and apply to the `master` branch, if they look correct.
+We promise to review your changes the same day and apply to the `master` branch, if they look correct.

 Please run Maven build before submitting a pull request: